 the current policy debate.

-The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the three universities Humboldt University Berlin, Free University Berlin, and Technical University Berlin, the European School of Management and Technology (ESMT), and the Hertie School of Governance.
+The Centre can build on the existing, strong, visible, and interdisciplinary cooperation among the two Leibniz institutes DIW Berlin and WZB, several faculties of the two universities Humboldt-Universität zu Berlin and Technische Universität Berlin, the ESMT Berlin, the Hertie School of Governance, and the Alexander von Humboldt Institute for Internet and Society (HIIG).

 The strong focus of the partner institutions in industrial organization, behavioral economics and competition law, as well as a strong policy focus makes Berlin the perfect location for a ScienceCampus focused on consumer policies.
 The main goal of BCCP is to fully exploit, reinforce, and institutionalize this exceptional environment to answer specific questions on the optimal design of consumer policies.